Skip to main content

 Loading...

-60000msSet the auto-stop time in an untriggered state to prevent continuous extrusion.
+60000msSet the automatic stop time when no trigger is detected to prevent continuous extrusion.

 Set error scaling factor